makmot256/makmot256/README.md

  Angular
 - Bootstrap**

-- 🔭 I’m currently working on improving my skills in Frontend development
+- 🔭 I’m currently working on improving my skills in Fullstack develoopment
 - 📫 How to reach me: jmakmot51@gmail.com
 - ⚡ Fun fact: Get me good wifi, a quiet room, my laptop and a few snacks, i will become invincible.